deepak7488/cp/README.md

 # CP QUESTIONS
-all question that i do will be avilabel here.
+all question that i do will be availabel here.